Pylons/pyramid/docs/narr/views.rst

 view callable returns anything but a Response object, or a dictionary, an error will be raised.

-When using the ``renderer`` attribute to specify a Mako template, the template can be specified in two ways.
-First, a relative path can be used to name a Mako template relative to the configured Mako template directories.
+A Mako template can be specified two ways using the ``renderer`` attribute.
+First, a relative path can be used to name a
+Mako template relative to the configured Mako template directories.
 Second, a :term:`resource specification` can be used to locate a template to render.
 These two styles of naming a template to render also carry through to Mako